Arka-Bhowmik/DL_smart_phone_application_Chest_X_ray/README.md

 # Deep learning enabled application to classify digital Chest X-ray on smart-phone

 This repository consist of python script for training deep convolutional neural network to classify COVID-19-related pneumonia from non-COVID-19 pneumonia and normal digital chest X-ray, and the detailed steps to deploy the trained model to an android device.
-This repository will help new developers to make their own android application that uses CNN models for standalone prediction.
+This repository will help new developers to make their own android application implementing CNN models for standalone prediction.
 The needed packages for creating a custom changes in the program is detailed below.
 Our android app file accepts single 2D X-ray image and provides the probability of the certain class.

 ![Picture1](https://user-images.githubusercontent.com/56223140/196255032-e9f0a4a8-33e6-4c41-a487-353d016e1d17.png)